-Located 3.5 hours from Ho Chi Minh City by car, Cai Rang Floating Market is the special gathering place of trade in the morning for the Vietnamese.
+Located 3.5 hours from Ho Chi Minh City by car, Cai Rang Floating Market is a special gathering place of trade in the morning for the Vietnamese.
 It is located on the Cai Rang River, Can Tho City, about 6 kilometers from the center of Can Tho, and takes about 30 minutes to travel from Ninh Kieu Harbor.
-You will have to get up early in the morning to see the market because the market often begins at 4:30 - 5 AM and lasts for only a few hours every day.
+You will have to get up early in the morning to see the market because the market often begins at 4:30 – 5 AM and lasts for only a few hours every day.
 To see this market thoroughly, we recommend you spend a night at Can Tho so that you can wake up early and charter a boat through the market and enjoy the sunrise on the river.

 The floating market is made up of many small sampans of the locals selling goods, noodles, and morning coffee.
 Most of the products sold here are tropical fruits and specialties that are self-grown by the farmers.
-Occasionally, there are some traditional festivals celebrated on the water in the market such as boat racing competition, special tropical fruits exhibitions, and other outdoor activities.
+Occasionally, there are some traditional festivals celebrated on the water in the market such as boat racing competitions, special tropical fruits exhibitions, and other outdoor activities.

 This market is about 1 kilometer from the center of Can Tho.
 Besides trading, there are other activities to try such as window shopping, eating street foods, playing video games, and watching live art performances.
 At night, it attracts not only locals to come and go shopping but also many tourists as well.
 Check out other interesting night markets in Vietnam.

-Most of the fruits in Mekong Delta eventually will be consumed domestically, and some are even exported around the world.
-These local orchards are where you can experience a farmer's life, picking fresh fruit, and bringing some home at a incredibly reasonable price, too.
+Most of the fruits in the Mekong Delta eventually will be consumed domestically, and some are even exported around the world.
+These local orchards are where you can experience a farmer’s life, picking fresh fruit, and bringing some home at an incredibly reasonable price, too.
 The price depends on seasonal demand for that kind of fruit.
 See here for some addresses of local fruit gardens to visit.

-An Hiep, traditional brick-making factory, is located on Sa Dec Island (Dong Thap Province), on the bank of Tien Giang River.
+An Hiep, a traditional brick-making factory, is located on Sa Dec Island (Dong Thap Province), on the bank of the Tien Giang River.
 The most impressive thing about this attraction is the amazing structure of the kiln.
 The kiln is where the clay is burnt and made into firm bricks; it is also where they store the newly created bricks.
 The kiln is made of blocks tightly stacked on one another, forming a small dome.

 These kilns which were used to produce the building material are not strange to the locals because they have been around since the 1970s.
 The brick factory has become a tourist attraction for foreign and local visitors in the Mekong Delta tours.
 Only about 10% of the kilns are still in use on domestic demand because of the air pollution concern.